 Mission

-The Swedish government has appointed a Swedish boundary commission at Lantmäteriet and commissioned it to review the national boundary between Sweden and Norway.
+The Swedish government has appointed a Swedish boundary commission at Lantmäteriet and in 2020 it was commissioned to do a review of the national boundary between Sweden and Norway.
 The work will be completed in 2024 and is carried out together with a boundary commission at the Norwegian Kartverket.

 Lantmäteriet is responsible for the review of the northern part of the boundary, from marker 185B close to Valsjöbyn in northern Jämtland up to Treriksröset.
 That work is then controlled by Norway.
 Norway is responsible for the review of the southern part of the boundary, from Idefjorden to marker 185B.
 The work is then controlled by Sweden.